PrefectHQ/prefect/docs/guides/dask-ray-task-runners.md

 ```
 </div>

-If you remove the log messages from the output and just look at the printed output from the tasks, you see they're executed sequentially:
+If you remove the log messages from the output and just look at the printed output from the task runs, you see they're executed sequentially:

 <div class="terminal">
 ``` bash